Create a budget workbook

 Identify who needs to access the budget.
 All users who access the budget also need access to the Financial Statements module (to some degree) and permission to access the underlying database.

-Rather than create a new budget workbook from scratch, you can clone an existing workbook and use it as the foundation for a new workbook.
+Rather than create a new budget workbook from scratch, you can and use it as the foundation for a new workbook.

 While you can create a financial budget from within the Financial Statements module (as explained in the next section), you can create both financial and operational budgets in Budgets & Forecasts, in two locations: